alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 }
 ```
 This script executes the following actions:
-* Updates the default Ubuntu installation and install Nginx.
-It then creates the folders and files
+* Update the default Ubuntu installation and install Nginx;
-  that will be used to serve HTTP requests to "/health" and "/.well-known/";
+* Create the folders and files that will be used to respond to HTTP requests for "/health" and "/.well-known/";
-* Uploads an Nginx configuration file we haven't created yet (see below);
+* Upload a Nginx configuration file (we will create it in a moment, see below);
 * Activate the uploaded configuration and configure Systemd to automatically start Nginx when the machine starts.

 Save and quit by pressing CTRL+X, then create the Nginx configuration file: